Skip to main content

 Two specific rules give you better diagnostics than one combined rule.
 If a Position has ”≤ 40 hours/week AND ≤ 10 overtime hours”, write that as two rules; when the contract fails, you see exactly which condition broke.

-Ideal Language ends up as a Word add-in suggestion.
+Ideal language ends up as a Word add-in suggestion.
 Make sure it’s wording your firm has actually approved, not a placeholder.

 Libra mascot pointing